open-s4c/tmplr/README.md

 `tmplr` takes a list of files as input and writes the expanded result to the standard output.
 It provides the following flags:

+- `-b LINES` changes the maximum number of buffered lines per block (default `100`).
+Increase it for large blocks at the cost of more memory.
 - `-v` for verbose output and
 - `-D` to select a single value for an iteration mapping.
 For example,
   - `-D keyA=value1`.
 Other values will be ignored.